TM0 Surface Wave

 by a complex "mode" refractive index nm:

 where the field dependence normal to the interface in the x direction is:

 and the roots are chosen so that both p1 and p2 are positive for a wave solution f(x) that attenuates in both +/- x directions away from the interface.
 The

 characteristic attenuation distances of the surface wave in the two media are:

 For this TM0 mode, the electric field components in the two regions are:

 and the axial z component of the power flow Poynting vector is given by:

-Interface matching of tangential E and H fields leads to an expression (Stratton 1941), analogous to the zero reflectance Brewster angle solution for
+In the general case with arbitrary n1 and n2, interface matching of tangential E and H fields leads to an expression (Stratton 1941), analogous to the zero reflectance Brewster angle solution for

 real media, for the complex propogation constant β in terms of the